Intuitive eating: Weight loss and chronic disease control

-Intuitive eating is not designed with an intention to lose weight (as a HAES aligned approach), However, some studies suggest it may lead to some short-term weight loss, and to decrease weight significantly more than in control groups that had no diet intervention, most likely caused by healing relationship with food and reduced eating for non-physical hunger.
+Intuitive eating is not designed with an intention to lose weight (as a HAES aligned approach); however, some studies suggest it may lead to some short-term weight loss, and to decrease weight significantly more than in control groups that had no diet intervention, most likely caused by healing relationship with food and reduced eating for non-physical hunger.
 Long-term weight loss from intuitive eating might be possible, but this possibility is not yet well-studied.

-Intuitive eating may lead to less frequent overeating and better self-regulation in terms of calorie consumption.
+Based on observational studies, intuitive eating is associated with less frequent overeating and better self-regulation in terms of calorie consumption.
+Due to the methodology of those studies, causality cannot be inferred and intuitive eating could be a consequence of low body weight rather than its prerequisition.

-Intuitive eating may be equally effective as a diabetes self-management education (DSME) and a lifestyle weight loss program, although further research is needed.
+Intuitive eating may be equally effective as a diabetes self-management education (DSME) and a lifestyle weight loss program, although further research is needed, as only similar approaches such as mindfulness eating were tested in clinical trials.

-In overweight or obese pregnant women, intuitive eating can also help lower glucose levels.
+In overweight or obese pregnant women, mindfulness eating was shown to lower glucose levels.
+Whether these results can be extrapolate to the similar, but still different approach of intuitive eating, is unclear.

 Intuitive eating may help to lower cholesterol and fasting glucose levels, improve HbA_{1C} levels, and lower systolic and diastolic blood pressure.

-A study from 2022 showed that lifestyle interventions focused on weight loss that also included intuitive eating had better weight loss maintenance results than those without intuitive eating.
+In a study from 2022 a lifestyle intervention that focused on weight loss resulted in a similar increase in intuitive eating as the control group.
+Weight loss correlated with two out of four subdomains of intuitive eating (body–food choice congruence and unconditional permission to eat).
+However, this results leaves open whether stronger intuitive eating was a result of weight loss or its requirement.